Berkannn/gams/Simulations/SimulationFramework/readme.txt

      executable folder.
 The communication with V-Rep is handled through a separate Madara knowledge base, and it consists mainly of requests to get sensor information or movement commands sent to V-Rep through Madara.

-     Most of the code is actually located in the DroneController/packages/madara_client folder or the repository, and is only referenced from this project.
+     All of the code is actually located in the DroneController/packages/madara_client folder or the repository, and is only referenced from this project.
-     The project itself only compiles the code in that folder including only the V-REP platform code.
+     The project itself only compiles the code in that folder, including the V-REP platform only.

      To execute, add the "-i" option, followed by an integer number starting from 0.
      This indicates the id that this pseudo-drone will have.
 Running this in multiple